- What are electromagnetic fields?

 - Online library

 - Science and research

 - Departmental research

 - Selected research results

 - Professional opinions

 - BfS Topics in the Bundestag

-Coordinating office for medicinal products and their starting materials as well as commodities
+Federal coordinating office for medicinal products and their raw materials and commodities

 - The radioecology laboratory measures the radioactive contamination in foods and environmental media, conducts field investigations and laboratory experiments and develops radiochemical methods for the quick determination of alpha and beta emitters in foods and environmental media.